Partnership for Water Sustainability establishes three categories of membership

 “Any individual with an interest in green infrastructure and/or water sustainability can become a member of the Partnership for Water Sustainability in British Columbia.
 All that individuals need do is go to the top-right corner of any page on the website and follow the instructions to Become a Member.
 We will add them to our e-blast distribution list and this will keep them informed of the Partnership’s activities and initiatives,” continues Peter Law.

 “From the Board’s perspective, granting free membership in the Partnership will promote broader awareness of the Partnership’s vision and mission.
-We anticipate that this inclusive approach will also foster a sense of belonging on the part of those many British Columbians who benefit from the Partnership’s outreach and training activities.”
+We anticipate that this inclusive approach will also foster a sense of belonging on the part of those many British Columbians who consistently participate in (and benefit from) the Partnership’s outreach and training activities.
+Now, their attendance at a ‘convening for action’ event such as a Learning Lunch Seminar will automatically result in a non-expiring membership.”

 “Because membership for individuals is free, however, we emphasize that there is no voting privilege associated with this category.
 The right to vote is associated with paying members only.
 To provide long-term flexibility in this regard, the Board has established Professional and Organization categories.”